23ua/lfx/README.md

 ```

 # Configure:
-To manage your lights you need to [generate](https://cloud.lifx.com/settings) and set lifx token:
+To manage your lights you need to [generate](https://cloud.lifx.com/settings) and set lifx token first:
 ```bash
 $ lfx token <YOUR_TOKEN_HERE>
 LIFX token written to ~/.lfxtoken